KanishkJagya1/Nyay-Setu/README.md

 **Communication with Users:**
 You can communicate with users directly through the app.
 If a user has questions or needs assistance, you can send messages to address their concerns.
 For example, if a user is concerned about a trial, you can offer guidance and support by providing information about the legal process or connecting them with suitable lawyers.

-As an admin on Nyay Setu, you play a vital role in ensuring that users receive the best possible legal support.
-By managing user and case information, communicating with users, and assisting with hearing dates and status indicators, you contribute to a smoother and more informed legal journey for those who rely on Nyay Setu.
-If you have any questions or encounter issues while using the admin features, feel free to contact our support team for assistance.
 ---